technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 5 - Create and manage Workstreams and Queues.md

     ![A screenshot of a chat Description automatically generated](./media/media5/image2.png)

-3. In the **Create a workstream** dialog, enter the following details:
+3. On the **Create a workstream** dialoge, select Inbound and then select **Next**.

+    ![A screenshot of a chat Description automatically generated](./media/media5/create.png)

+5. Enter the following details:

     - **Name**: Enter an intuitive name - `Contoso chat workstream`.